danthedeckie/Marlinespike/doc/HANDLERS.md

 also in handlers.py are a couple of standard ones.

-Here is the "pngcrush" compressor for javascript files:
+Here is the "pngcrush" compressor for png image files:

 ```python
 class pngcrush(external_handler):